 When a defendant faces multiple offences, a magistrate may impose a CCO for some offences (with judicial monitoring) and defer the sentence for other offences for up to 12 months.

 Section 89AB, provides magistrates with additional powers to suspend or cancel drivers’ licences or permits for any offence (s 89AB(1)).

 This is a general power and does not apply to offences under the Road Safety Act 1986 (Vic) or to serious motor offences (such as car theft under the Sentencing Act), which have their own penalty provisions (s 89AB(2)).

 Defendants disqualified under section 89AB must apply for their licence to be restored (s 89AE) (for further information, see Driving offences).

-Under the Summary Offences and Sentencing Amendment Act 2014 (Vic), magistrates can make alcohol exclusion orders (AEO) for defendants convicted of certain offences of violence while intoxicated, and where intoxication significantly contributed to the violent offence (s 89DE(1)).
-An AEO can prohibit defendants from attending certain specified licensed premises and some major events – this is similar to the conditions that can be imposed on a Community Corrections Order (see above).
+Under the Summary Offences and Sentencing Amendment Act 2014 (Vic), magistrates can make alcohol exclusion orders (AEO) for defendants convicted of certain violent offences while intoxicated, and where intoxication significantly contributed to the violent offence (s 89DE(1)).
+An AEO can prohibit defendants from attending certain specified licensed premises and some major events – this is similar to the conditions that can be imposed on a community corrections order (see above).